Predictive posteriors under hidden confounding: Method

-The computational and applied properties of our estimator will be explored in Sections \ref{sec:sim} and \ref{sec:quiron}.
-Before, let us focus on an important consequence of Bayesian Generative Invariance (BGI).
+We could derive the explicit expression for the conditional posterior distributions of $\beta$ and $K$ given ${D}_N$, as we do in the Appendix, but it would not provide additional insights.
+Therefore the model is directly implemented in \texttt{Rstan} \citep{guo2020package}.
+Even in our more complex case, where $f$ and $\varepsilon_Y$ are not independent, even conditional on the parameters, sampling from the conditional predictive distribution $p\left(Y_0 \mid X_0,D_N \right) $ is still a matter of creating a \texttt{generated quantities} block in \texttt{Rstan} preceded by the likelihood and prior specifications discussed in this section and then sampling \texttt{normal\_rng(cond\_mean, sigmay);} where \texttt{cond\_mean} is $f$ and \texttt{sigmay} is $\sigma_Y$.
+The computational properties of our estimator will be explored in Sections \ref{sec:sim} and \ref{sec:quiron}.

-\section{Causal discovery under hidden confounding}
+\subsection{Causal discovery under hidden confounding}

-A type I error guarantee \citep{peters} for causal discovery is known to hold under the invariance hypothesis, which allows exploiting that the conditional distribution of the response given the complete set of corresponding direct causal predictors must remain identical under interventions on variables other than the target variable.
-However, the presence of hidden variables (the ``$Y|X$ shift'') breaks invariance. \cite{peters} obtain the intersection $\mathcal{\hat S}$ of all the subsets of covariates not rejecting the null hypothesis of invariance through a test able to control the proportion of false positive selections: $\mathbb{P}[\hat{\mathcal{S}} \subseteq \mathrm{pa}(Y)] \geq 1-\alpha $ where $ \mathrm{pa}(Y) = \{1\leq j \leq p: \beta^j_* \neq 0\}$ .
-Taking the intersection makes their procedure conservative in terms of power, which, on another note, is highly dependent on the structure of the observed environments.
+A type I error guarantee \citep{peters} for causal discovery is known to hold under an \textit{invariance} hypothesis: the conditional distribution of the response given all direct causal predictors must remain identical under interventions on variables other than the target variable.
+The authors consider the intersection $\mathcal{\hat S}$ of all the subsets of covariates not rejecting the null hypothesis of invariance to build a test capable of controlling the proportion of false positive selections: $\mathbb{P}[\hat{\mathcal{S}} \subseteq \mathrm{pa}(Y)] \geq 1-\alpha $ where $ \mathrm{pa}(Y) = \{1\leq j \leq p: \gamma^j\neq 0\}$ .
+Using the intersection makes their procedure conservative in terms of power, which, besides, depends highly on the the observed environments structure.
+However, the presence of hidden variables (the ``$Y|X$'' shift) breaks invariance.